What Is Mulch?

 Organic mulch breaks down over time and may improve soil conditions.

-Inorganic mulch does not break down the same way, but it can still cover soil, reduce erosion, suppress weeds, and create a finished landscape appearance.
+Inorganic mulch does not break down the same way, but it can still cover soil, reduce erosion, suppress some weeds, and create a finished landscape appearance.

 Common types of mulch include: